maratai/craftery/fiber_arts/looms.md

 - wheels so I can roll this out onto the patio on a nice day

-As an experiment, I've swapped out the wire heddles for Texsolv.
+I've swapped out the wire heddles for **Texsolv** (300 heddles per harness on the two harnesses, for 600 heddles total, to use with the 10 dent/cm reed).
+Fear not, I kept the wire heddles!

 ## [Toika Laila](https://shop.toika.com/category/6/laila-loom)
 I have one on order via WEBs, which [carries Toila Looms](https://www.yarn.com/pages/toika-looms) in the USA.